BeRightBack0/XybLauncherCLI/README.md

 ### Getting Started
 1. Launch XybLauncherCLI after installation
-2. Use the account system to set up your gaming profile
+2. Use the account system to add your account

-### Downloading a Build
+### Downloading a Build (Broken in 1.1.0)
 1. From the main menu, select "Download Build"
 2. Choose your desired Fortnite version from the version selector
 3. Enter the directory to where you want the build to download